Maokai Build Guide by Teyso

 Chalice of Harmony will give you MR vs Mages, and mana sustain so you do not have to worry about mana as much.
 Only get this or Catalyst the Protector, not both.
 Get this if you want to play the caster style Maokai Mid, this allows you to depend more on your spells.

 Sheen allows you get more damage from each of your spells and grants some AP and Mana, and builds into Lich Bane later.
-Get this if you want to play a higher skill cap play-style, you will need to stagger abilities to benefit from it, and you won't depend on all your damage from abilities, as you will get extra damage from spell-blade.
+Get this if you want to play a higher skill cap play-style; you will need to time abilities to benefit from it.

 Rod of Ages maintains the Valor's Reward passive from Catalyst, while increasing AP, health, and mana over time for up to 20 minutes.
 Get this most of the time, especially when your team has few melee champions.